alex-lin64/Posey/README.md

 # CSV Format

 There are 64 values total, with the first 63 values being keypoint detections and the last value for the binary classification.
+1 is for the up position, 0 indicates a down position.

 Each keypoint detection has 3 values, x-coor, y-coor, z-coor, in that order, such that given the i-th keypoint the csv is formatted as (with a header representing column indices)